What? DeMar DeRozan just passed Michael Jordan on this list in the Knicks-Bulls game - ExBulletin

 His 425 points passed Michael Jordan, who had 424 points in his first 16 games with the team as a rookie during the 1984-85 season.

-So far the team is looking great with him as one of
+So far the team is looking fantastic with him as one of their top scorers.

 The four-time All-Star fits in seamlessly with Zach LaVine, Lonzo Ball and the rest of the team.